suresh-kumara-gist/lando-opensocial-democontent/SETTINGUPSITE.md

-1. pull the code https://github.com/suresh-kumara-gist/lando-opensocial-democontent to your webroot directory
+1. pull the code https://github.com/suresh-kumara-gist/lando-opensocial-democontent.git to your webroot directory

 /var/www/html/lando-opensocial-democontent

-2. $ cd /var/www/html/lando-opensocial-democontent
+2. $ cd /var/www/html/lando-opensocial-democontent and run $ composer install

 3. import database drupal9.2022-11-27-1669539774.sql.gz into your mysql database and delete or move drupal9.2022-11-27-1669539774.sql.gz  file some other directory.